Enter House Without Warrant

 Exigent Circumstances Allows Police Entry Without a Warrant

-During exigent circumstances, the police may enter to prevent someone from being seriously injured or killed, or to prevent the imminent destruction or loss of evidence.
+During exigent circumstances, police may enter private property to prevent someone from being seriously injured or killed, or to prevent the imminent destruction or loss of evidence.

 Police can also enter under the following circumstances: